-It is now 2017, I just turned 78 years old today, and life continues to get better all the time.
-My most favorite God-given creations are my husband Wayne of 57 years, our sons David and Christopher and their families, my sweet male beagle Txakur who died in May 2011, my extra sweet female beagle Beltzemea who died in Sept 2013, and my wise and very affectionate 14 year old male tabby cat Mixu, who now has stage 3 kidney disease and is finding it difficult to eat.
+It is now 2019, and I turn 80 years old this year, and life continues to get better all the time.
+My most favorite God-given creations are my husband Wayne of 57 years, our sons David and Christopher and their families, my sweet male beagle Txakur who died in May 2011, my extra sweet female beagle Beltzemea who died in Sept 2013, and my wise and very affectionate 16 year old male tabby cat Mixu, who now has stage 3 kidney disease and is finding it difficult to eat.
 Lord, please let him experience no pain.

 One of my most favorite prayers can be said at bedtime: